The Power of Transparency in Leadership: How Open Communication Builds Trust, Boosts Morale, and Drives Employee Engagement

 2. Encourage Employee Feedback

-• Act on feedback to demonstrate commitment to employee concerns.
+• Act on feedback to show commitment to employee concerns.

 3. Model Ethical Leadership

-• Demonstrate integrity and fairness in all business dealings.
+• Demonstrate integrity and fairness in every decision.

 • Address issues with honesty and accountability.